guildai/_guild-python-legacy/README.md

 - Stand alone project
 - Use of Bazel for building and dependency management
 - New plugin scheme that federates UI and backend logic
+- Migration of TypeScript namespaces to ES6 modules

 To simplify integration in the future, we're taking a big step in Guild Python: